- Areas of Speciality

-Darrel Wanzer-Serrano (PhD, Indiana University, 2007) is an Associate Professor in the Department of Communication and Core Faculty in the Latino/a and Mexican American Studies (LMAS) Program.
+Darrel Wanzer-Serrano (PhD, Indiana University, 2007) is Associate Head of Diversity, Equity, and Inclusion and Associate Professor in the Department of Communication.
+He is also Core Faculty in the Latino/a and Mexican American Studies (LMAS) Program.
 He teaches graduate and undergraduate courses in rhetoric, race/racism, and Latina/o/x studies.
 His award-winning book, The New York Young Lords and the Struggle for Liberation, crafts a critical rhetorical history of the Latinx social movement organization and treats them as a touchstone for building decolonial theory and praxis.

 - Wanzer-Serrano, D. (2019).
 “Rhetoric’s Rac(e/ist) Problem.”
 Quarterly Journal of Speech 105.4: 465-76.